HORSE SAFARI IN THE HEART OF HWANGE

-Have you ever wondered what it would be like to do a horseback safari in the wilds of Africa?
-Embark on a riding safari in the heart of Zimbabwe, just a few hours away from the mighty Victoria Falls.
+Embark on a riding safari in the heart of Zimbabwe, riding amongst herds of elephants and prides of lions just a few hours away from the mighty Victoria Falls.

 Zimbabwe is re-emerging as one of Africa’s ultimate safari destinations and there is no better way to explore this wilderness than on horseback.
 Ride in Hwange National Park, an area the size of Belgium and one of the world’s last great elephant sanctuaries, with over 40 000 elephants alone.
 As you’d expect from a park of this size, the range of wildlife species is astounding!
 Riding on excellent safari horses, and guided by some of Zimbabwe’s top guides, learn the secrets of the bush and discover life in Africa.